tpoisot/ms_abc_networks/ms/ms.md

     short: Predictive power of the model across different types of networks.
     file: ../figures/z-scores.pdf
     wide: true
+  - id: tree
+    caption: Classification tree on parameters $c$ and $\lambda$.
+Networks are split in two main groups (herbivory and pollination, others) by $\lambda$.
+It is worth noting that the groups do not delineate antagonistic (grey labels) from mutualistic (black labels) interactions.
+    short: Classification tree of the networks as a function of best parameters values.
+    file: ../figures/tree-cleaned.pdf
 date: Work in progress.
 abstract: Here be science yo.
 ---